 Working in teams, participants spent a week identifying and innovating solutions for addressing some of the most pressing legal issues related to housing insecurity in the Bay Area.
 Underscoring the notion that there is no silver bullet for remedying the homelessness crisis, the contest challenged participants to find bite-sized solutions to problems such as inadequate tenant protections, lack of affordable housing, and limited access to support services.

-Four teams, comprised of current and former UC Hastings students plus members of the public, rose to the challenge.
+Four teams, comprised of current and former UC Law SF students plus members of the public, rose to the challenge.

 Led by second- and third-year students Aashi Patel and Angeline Brom, the winning team, Home2Stay, created a web and mobile platform to facilitate legal aid and to educate tenants on the cusp of eviction of their rights.
 Employing a trauma-informed approach, the app allows tenants to complete a questionnaire and upload a comprehensive timeline and documents supporting their case.